 - 38. Stage two of the University's academic appeal procedure consists of a formal review of the student's appeal by a Process Review Appeal Panel. - 39.
 Process Review Appeal Panels are convened by OSCAR and conduct their business in accordance with the Procedure for hearings by Panels which detail how Panels work, including, where relevant, the right of a student to attend a hearing and to be accompanied.
 It is expected that those asked to attend a hearing will acquaint themselves with the Regulations. - 40.
-The Panel hearing will normally be held within 10 University working days of the student submitting an appeal against the outcome of Stage one.
+The Panel hearing will normally be held within 10 University working days of receipt of the final submission of information from the student submitting an appeal against the outcome of Stage one.
 Where it is going to take longer than this, the student will be kept updated as to progress and likely timescales.